Search

 SEC Law

-In SEC Law, learn how to avoid insider trading with stock grants and how to comply with other securities laws.
+In this section, learn how to avoid insider trading with stock grants and how to comply with other securities laws.

-Basics and Insider Trading cover the fundamental securities law that pertains to anybody who owns publicly traded shares.
-Rule 10b5-1 Trading Plans fully explains the prearranged trades you can create to minimize your risk of insider-trading violations.
-Executives and directors must know the requirements that are thoroughly discussed in Rule 144 and Section 16.
+Basics and Insider Trading cover the fundamental securities law that pertains to anybody who owns stock.
+Rule 10b5-1 Trading Plans explains the prearranged trades you can create to minimize your risk of insider-trading violations.
+Executives and directors must know the requirements discussed in Rule 144 and Section 16.

 How To Use Rule 10b5-1 Trading Plans To Sell Company Stock (Part 1) This is premium content